 Mobility and Durability –

 The Kysek Trekker Backpack aims to be a convenient solution for any outdoorsman.
 And because of that, it needs to have all of the features that your typical outdoorsman would need.
-You will find that they definitely were on point in this regard.
+You will find that they were on point in this regard.

-Starting out, you will find that accessing your stored items are a breeze thanks to the wide-mouth top and the quality waterproof zippers.
+Starting, you will find that accessing your stored items is a breeze thanks to the wide-mouth top and the quality waterproof zippers.
 These zippers combine with the tough rawhide skin shell to make a water-resistant backpack that will thrive in wet environments.

 For convenience, you will enjoy the adjustable cushioned shoulder straps for added comfort.
-And the front-access zipper and adjustable front flex rope really open up what you can do this with this product.
-The only thing we wish that Kysek would consider adding is perhaps a built-in bottle opener and perhaps compartmentalize the interior but these are minor complaints.
+And the front-access zipper and adjustable front flex rope open up what you can do with this product.
+The only thing we wish that Kysek would consider adding is perhaps a built-in bottle opener and perhaps compartmentalizing the interior but these are minor complaints.

 Visual Appeal –

 Out of all of the Kysek soft-sided products, their backpack is probably the most Spartan in appearance.
 You won’t find the level of alternating colors and textures like you do on their other products.
-However, the exposed rawhide skin shell looks extremely tough and aggressive and it perfect for those that don’t want a lot of flash.
+However, the exposed rawhide skin shell looks extremely tough and aggressive and it is perfect for those that don’t want a lot of flash.
 Currently, there is also only one color choice.
 We hope that Kysek expands on this and gives us more color options in the future.

 This is a pretty expensive backpack.
 For the asking price, you may be a bit underwhelmed by the ice performance when you compare it to other soft-sided coolers at this price point.
 But it is important to remember that that is a much more mobile backpack and comes with nice features and excellent build quality.
 This does help to explain the high asking price but it still may simply be too rich for some people.